Updates to the Seniors Co-Payment Program

 • diabetes

-A biosimilar drug is a highly similar version of a biologic drug.
-When a company develops a new biologic drug, that company has the sole right to make and sell the drug for a certain period of time.
+A biosimilar drug is a highly similar version of an originator biologic drug.
+When a company develops a new biologic drug (an originator), that company has the sole right to make and sell the drug for a certain period of time.
 After that period ends, other companies can start producing their own version of the biologic drug.
 The version of the biologic drug that other companies produce is the biosimilar drug.

-Patients and health care providers can be confident that the quality, safety and patient benefits of the biosimilar are highly similar to the biologic drug.
-Biosimilars undergo the same robust and rigorous approval process by Health Canada and to be approved in Canada, a biosimilar must be proven to be highly similar, with no clinically meaningful differences in terms of safety and efficacy.
+Biosimilars undergo the same robust and rigorous approval process by Health Canada and to be approved in Canada, a biosimilar must be proven to be highly similar, with no clinically meaningful differences in terms of safety and efficacy, in comparison to the originator biologic.

 Coverage